sqroot-eu/sqroot.eu/about.markdown

 I've been around and fascinated by technology computers from my early teens.
 What started out as a fun hobby has turned into an exciting and challenging career.

-I currently work as an information security engineer at Bigbank, helping to both hack into and secure the bank from malicious actors.
+I currently work as an Security Engineer at [Transferwise](https://transferwise.com), helping to move money without borders and keep our customers safe.
+My thoughts are my own.

 In my previous life, I have been a Site Reliability Engineer and a Full Stack Software Developer.

 I love to learn new technologies, frameworks and better ways of doing things.
 I also love sharing what I know with others.